As recently as 2006, Picher, Oklahoma was a typical little American community. Now it’s a toxic ghost town.

 As recently as 2006, Picher, Oklahoma was a normal American small town, with more than 1,000 residents and a school district of 340 students.
 Just three years later, every resident had received a buyout check from the federal government, along with a warning that they’d better high tail it out of town ASAP because Picher was a toxic dump.

 Everyone is gone now.
-Visiting this place in the year 2013 is freaky.
+Visiting this place now is freaky.

 As the decades wore on, the mining stopped, but the ground became extremely unstable.
 Mine shafts would occasionally collapse, sometimes sucking in entire houses or cars.
 A 2006 report by the Army Corps of Engineers revealed that much of Picher was facing major sinkhole danger due to mine subsidence.
 An earlier study had revealed that 34% of children in Picher had elevated levels of lead in their systems, resulting in the potential for brain damage, so Picher was not exactly topping any “most livable cities” lists.